Mte90/yad-static-build/readme.md

 This repository is just a CI that publish a GH release with the latest [yad](https://github.com/v1cont/yad) version compiled in a static binary with everything, so it is self-contained.

-*Right now doesn't compile with webgtk and gtk-spell support to keep lightweight.*
+*Right now doesn't compile with gtk-spell support to keep lightweight.*

 ## How works